Knowledge Exchange

 Lead academic: Dr Kambiz Baghalian

-This is a research proposal based on an ongoing Knowledge Transfer Collaboration project, which has received funded from EIRA.
 The project is carried out with external partners, iGrowing, Hugh Lowe Farms, Palmstead Nurseries and external academic advisor Professor Tracy Lawson.
 It will investigate the energy efficiency of the Solar/Off-grid DC Based Power Technology of iGrowing Technogym in comparison with state-of-the-art technology available in the market.
-To do this, WUC will be growing a wider range of crops to challenge the technology and identify lessons for the further development of vertical farming.
+To do this, we'll be growing a wider range of crops to challenge the technology and identify lessons for the further development of vertical farming.

 Establishing a video library for pet behaviour and training professionals

-Debbie Emmerson training a dog
+ARU researcher Debbie Emmerson training a dog

-Lead academic(s): Debbie Emmerson and Dr Jon Amory
+Lead academics: Debbie Emmerson and Dr Jon Amory

 The pet industry needs academic support to train the next generation of practitioners and assist in provided CPD opportunities for those already in practice, so that they can gain experience and progress towards becoming registered practitioners.